 Regional Contract Program

 Gives students the opportunity to earn a professional health degree from participating institutions in other states through in-state tuition rates at public institutions or reduced tuition at private institutions.
 More than 600 students participate each year.

 Residents of other states may contract for entry into Mississippi State University’s College of Veterinary Medicine.
-For the 2017-18 year, Mississippi State University received more than $652,000 from other SREB states.
+For the 2018-19 academic year, Mississippi State University received $670,000 from other SREB states.